The Bench Press Pyramid Workout

 Achieving Progressive Overload

-Pyramid workouts are designed to help you increase weight over time.
-This is one of the main benefits that come along with choosing this style of workout.
+Weightlifting pyramid charts are designed to help you increase weight over time.
+This is one of the main benefits that comes along with choosing this style of workout.
 As you increase your weight over time ...
 You are achieving progressive overload.

 Now, you don't have to do this through weight alone either!
 You could also try adding more reps or sets.
 Either way, you are creating more overall volume.
 Increasing this volume over time is ultimately what can help you make progress.